giTan7/PizzaBot-DialogFlow-NLP/README.md

-# PizzaBot using Goodle DialogFlow, a NLP platform for Coversational Ai
+# PizzaBot using Google DialogFlow, a NLP platform for Coversational Ai